miuku-dll/AstralStack/README.md

 ### Stuff to do

+> Implement a proper bookmarking method for blobs <br>
 > Auto detect 2 main colors from image for gradient <br>
 > Better way to implement custom images for apps <br>
 >(Done ish) Better way to implement custom apps <br>